discourse/discourse-subscriptions/README.md

 Visit `/admin/plugins` and configure.

-## TODO

-* Add a plugin outlet for custom user fields.
-* Some tests
-* Handle fails from stripe
-* Add currency and postcode to settings

 ## Testing

 * To run the rails specs, install the plugin and run `bundle exec rake plugin:spec[discourse-donations]` in the discourse root directory.